carab9/data-visualization/README.md

 ## Technical Skills

-Regular expression and pandas dataframe for data processing, SQLite for database, matplotlib Figure and FigureCanvasTkAgg for plotting graphs.
-Tkinter for GUIs.
+Regular expression and pandas dataframe for data processing, SQLite for database, matplotlib Figure and FigureCanvasTkAgg for plotting graphs, Tkinter for GUIs and linear regression algorithm for data analysis.

 ## Results